Fisher Athletic F.C.: Fisher reformed

 Following a meeting in Bermondsey on the evening of 28 May, a supporters trust was formed to take control of all forthcoming club matters, with 42 founding members.
 Chairman, Martin Eede and club president, Barry Albin-Dyer continue their roles, with several new faces taking more established roles in the running of the club.
 This meeting announced AFC Fisher as the working title, before finally deciding on Fisher F.C.
 The club continued to play their home games at the Champion Hill Stadium, and began be playing in the Kent League.

 Stadium

-The club's traditional home was the 5,300-capacity Surrey Docks Stadium in Rotherhithe, in the London Borough of Southwark, but home games were played at the ground of Dulwich Hamlet while the Surrey Docks Stadium was redeveloped.
+The club's traditional home was the 5,300-capacity Surrey Docks Stadium in Rotherhithe, in the London Borough of Southwark, but after 2004 home games were played at the ground of Dulwich Hamlet while the Surrey Docks Stadium awaited redevelopment.

-The Surrey Docks Stadium is located in the heart of South London's Docklands area, just down the road from the Surrey Quays shopping mall and a short distance from The Den in nearby Bermondsey.
+The Surrey Docks Stadium was located in the heart of South London's Rotherhithe area, just down the road from the Surrey Quays shopping mall and a short distance from The Den in nearby Bermondsey.
 The club had plans to redevelop the ground to bring it up to Football League standards by the start of the 2009–10 season.
 In November 2007 the club announced that it would prefer to move to a new 10,000-seat stadium on the site of the athletics track in Southwark Park, but that the rebuilding of Surrey Docks Stadium remained a possibility.

+The pitch in Surrey Docks was protected as Metropolitan Open Land and later became Mayflower Park.
+The adjacent buildings were damaged in a fire, and were demolished with new housing then being built on a short new road Fisher Close.

+Fisher F.C.'s new ground at the St Paul's Sports Ground is about 200 metres away and across Salter Road from the site of Surrey Docks Stadium.